It can be confusing, right?

 You don’t always need to wear a tie when you dress business-casual.
 In fact, the business-casual craze started with just leaving the tie at home.

-Now that you know what clothes are essential for dressing business casual, let’s cover a few examples of looks you could put together.
+Now that you know what clothes are essential for dressing business casual, let’s cover a few examples of business casual outfits you could put together.

-I’ve ranked these from most formal to least formal, and as I’ve said before, which one’s most suitable depends on your office.
+I’ve ranked these men’s business casual examples from most formal to least formal, and as I’ve said before, which one’s most suitable depends on your office.
 But if you’re unsure, start with the top one, and dress yourself down from there.

 Better to be overdressed on the first meeting than underdressed, remember?

 Is a suit without a tie business casual?

 Yes, it’s the most formal of business casual outfits and is a great choice for when you’re not sure how casual the office or event expects you to be.
 It’s a safe choice.

 The suit without tie, worn with a button-down shirt, this look is just one step down from business-formal and still looks the most professional.

 Also make sure to wear a nice watch that’s not too blingy.
 A leather strap with a subtle silver or gold face is fine.
 Avoid silver or gold straps.